ayushmanlohani/Neural-translator-eng-fr-/README.md

 > It is **not** designed for long paragraphs, complex compound sentences, or large blocks of text.
 Attempting to translate such inputs may result in repetitions, cut-offs, or hallucinations (nonsense output).
 For best results, please break down longer text into smaller, individual sentences.
 >
 > My main focus was on the implementation and learning about how transformer actually works behind the screen.
->
-#The project includes a full training pipeline and a deployed **Streamlit** web interface for real-time inference.

 ---